wentingsu/Su_Wenting_spring2017/Final/readme.md

 ##### Plot 2-4
 ![alt tag](https://github.com/wentingsu/Su_Wenting_spring2017/blob/master/Final/img/img_A2/2-4.png)

 - Now let's plot the new grouped data in bar plots.

 ##### Plot 2-3
 ![alt tag](https://github.com/wentingsu/Su_Wenting_spring2017/blob/master/Final/img/img_A2/2-3.png)

 - A special case for the bar plot is when you want to show the number of observations in each category rather than computing a statistic for a second variable.
 This is similar to a histogram over a categorical, rather than quantitative, variable.
-In seaborn, it’s easy to do so with the countplot() function:
+In seaborn, it’s easy to do so with the countplot() function.

+- Above plot shows the counts of each categories for every regine.
+We can clearly find out there is now low group in Western Europe,North America, Latin Ametica, Central and Eastern Europe, and Eastern Asia.

+- A different approach is a violinplot(), which combines a boxplot with the kernel density estimation procedure.
+Shown as plot 2-5

 ##### Plot 2-5
 ![alt tag](https://github.com/wentingsu/Su_Wenting_spring2017/blob/master/Final/img/img_A2/2-5.png)
-- A different approach is a violinplot(), which combines a boxplot with the kernel density estimation procedure described in the distributions tutorial:

 - This approach uses the kernel density estimate to provide a better description of the distribution of values.

-Additionally, the quartile and whikser values from the boxplot are shown inside the violin.
-Because the violinplot uses a KDE, there are some other parameters that may need tweaking, adding some complexity relative to the straightforward boxplot:
+- Additionally, the quartile and whikser values from the boxplot are shown inside the violin.

-- It can also be useful to combine swarmplot() or swarmplot() with violinplot() or boxplot() to show each observation along with a summary of the distribution:
+In plot 2-6, there are multiple observations in each category. we use the bar plot to compute a confidence interval around the estimate and plots.

 ##### Plot 2-6
 ![alt tag](https://github.com/wentingsu/Su_Wenting_spring2017/blob/master/Final/img/img_A2/2-6.png)

- - A familiar style of plot that accomplishes this goal is a bar plot.
-In seaborn, the barplot() function operates on a full dataset and shows an arbitrary estimate, using the mean by default.
- - When there are multiple observations in each category, it also uses bootstrapping to compute a confidence interval around the estimate and plots that using error bars.
+- The following pointplot visualizing the change of the mean under each group and region.

+- Additionally, pointplot connects points from the same hue category.
+This makes it easy to see how the main relationship is changing as a function of a second variable based on differences of slopes.

 ##### Plot 2-7
 ![alt tag](https://github.com/wentingsu/Su_Wenting_spring2017/blob/master/Final/img/img_A2/2-7.png)
-- An alternative style for visualizing the same information is offered by the pointplot() function.
-- This function also encodes the value of the estimate with height on the other axis, but rather than show a full bar it just plots the point estimate and confidence interval.
-- Additionally, pointplot connects points from the same hue category.
-This makes it easy to see how the main relationship is changing as a function of a second variable, because your eyes are quite good at picking up on differences of slopes:

 ####  Analysis 2 Summarize: